 The Calumet College of St. Joseph Education Program has also been authorized by the OEEL to prepare teacher candidates for secondary education through the Master of Arts in Teaching Program and T2T graduate level program.
-Moreover, Indiana currently participates in a reciprocal agreement concerning teaching licenses with several states, including Illinois, according to the Interstate Agreement Contracts of September 1995.
+Moreover, Indiana currently participates in a reciprocal agreement concerning teaching licenses with several states according to the Interstate Agreement Contracts of September 1995.

-The Calumet College of St. Joseph Education Program is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+The Calumet College of St. Joseph Education Program is fully accredited by the Indiana Department of Education.

-CORE Assessments for Educator Licensure
+Assessments for Educator Licensure

-The Indiana Department of Education has worked with Evaluation Systems group of Pearson to develop teacher licensure assessments.
-The Indiana CORE Assessments for Educator Licensure includes tests for over 50 content areas and pedagogy assessments for multiple developmental levels.
+The Indiana Department of Education has worked with Praxis to develop teacher licensure assessments.
+The Indiana Assessments for Educator Licensure includes tests for over 50 content areas and pedagogy assessments for multiple developmental levels.